codelirium/movierama/README.md

 The DB schema is located at `sql/schema/TABLES.sql`.

-All schema and data all loaded automatically with the `docker-compose` command.
+All schema and data are loaded automatically with the `docker-compose` command.